-In terms of the brain, a July publication of The Journal of Neurosurgery, Dr. Julian Bailes and Dr. Barry Sears found that supplementing rats with EPA/DHA fish oil after head injuries reduced the observed issues with a concussion; “Animals receiving the daily fish oil supplement for 30 days post-concussion had a greater than 98 percent reduction in brain damage compared with the animals that did not receive the supplement,” Dr. Sears said.
+DHA, choline, and uridine accelerate the formation of healthy brain synapses.
+A July publication of The Journal of Neurosurgery, Dr. Julian Bailes and Dr. Barry Sears found that supplementing rats with EPA/DHA fish oil after head injuries reduced the observed issues with a concussion; “Animals receiving the daily fish oil supplement for 30 days post-concussion had a greater than 98 percent reduction in brain damage compared with the animals that did not receive the supplement,” Dr. Sears said.
 “It is hypothesized that the omega-3 fatty acids in the fish oil reduced the neural inflammation induced by the concussion injury.”

 In fact, Dr. Sears has had success 7 out of 7 times with high dose fish oil and TBI’s.
 You can read one of the success stories from this CNN article.
 In this case, a 20-gram dosage was given under a doctor’s care for 48 hours.

 How About Fish Oil’s Ability to Provide Preventative Protection Against Concussions?

 Other studies have found utilizing rodent models of experimental injury has shown that pre-injury dietary supplementation with fish oil effectively reduces post-traumatic elevations in protein oxidation resulting in stabilization of multiple molecular mediators of learning, memory, cellular energy homeostasis and mitochondrial calcium homeostasis as well as improving cognitive performance.